 The Marshal records items under capital leases as an asset and an obligation in the accompanying statement of net position.
-During the year ended April 30, 2013, the Marshal continued to lease a mailing machine, four police sedans under existing capital lease agreements.
-One of the police sedans has been removed from the lease and fixed asset list due to a traffic accident.
-The vehicle was totaled and the insurance paid for the value of the vehicle.
-In October 2012 the lease for the remaining vehicles was paid in full.
-The lease for the old copiers expired in September 2012, and a new lease was entered into for two new copiers.
-The lease for the new copiers will expire in October 2017.
-The lease for the mailing machine will expire in June 2015, and the new lease for the three computers will expire in September 2015.
+During the year ended April 30, 2014, the Marshal continued to lease a mailing machine, two copiers and three computers.
+The lease for the copiers will expire in October 2017.
+The lease for the mailing machine will expire in June 2015, and the lease for the three computers will expire in September 2015.